szymanskilukasz/szymanskilukasz.github.io/_posts/2015-03-29-text-retrieval.md

 **Document Length** - How long is document "*d*"?

 If term occurs with equal frequency, but one of the documents is shorter the score will be higher.
-Same in the other hand - if document is longer, there is higher probability that term occurs in that document.
+Same in the other hand - if document is longer, there will be higher probability that term occurs in that document.

 **Document Frequency** - How often do we see a word in entire collection?